-Many people assume that if their income is relatively high, they cannot file for Chapter 7 bankruptcy.
+Many people with relatively high income assume they cannot file for Chapter 7 bankruptcy.
 Usually this assumption is incorrect.
-It is not by any means unusual for a high-income debtor to file under Chapter 7.
+It is not unusual for a high-income debtor to file Chapter 7.
 In reality, high-income Chapter 7 bankruptcies are filed everyday.

-What constitutes as high income is a matter of perspective and depends on many factors, such as where you live, your living expenses, the size of your family, etc. (A salary of $80,000.00 for a family in rural Ohio goes a lot further than the same earnings in the city center of Columbus or Cincinnati).
-With that being said, in the language of bankruptcy attorneys a “high-income debtor” is a debtor with earnings above the state median income for the debtor’s family size.
+What constitutes as high income depends on many factors, such as where you live, your living expenses, the size of your family, etc. For example: a salary of $80,000.00 for a family in rural Ohio goes a lot further than the same earnings in the city center of Columbus or Cincinnati.
+With that being said, a “high-income debtor” is a debtor with earnings above the state median income for the debtor’s family size.

-The Ohio state median income per family size (determined by census figures) as of the date of this post is as follows
+The Ohio state median income per family size (determined by census figures) as of 2023 is as follows:

 |Individual||Family of 2||Family of 3||Family of 4|

 *For each additional family member over four, add $9,900.

 WHY IS THE STATE MEDIAN IMPORTANT?

 Whether your income is above or below the Ohio state median income determines if you will be able to discharge all or most of your debts in Chapter 7, or be required to pay back at least a portion of your debt under Chapter 13.
 If your average gross earning for the six months before filing for bankruptcy is at or below the state median for your family size, you may file under Chapter 7 (assuming you meet other requirements).